This post will cover some of the best activities to enjoy in Rome.

 Although the Pantheon is still free to visit, they have new regulations to follow due to the pandemic.

-As of May 2022, a Green Pass is not necessary, but masks are still required.
+As of January 2023, a Green Pass is not necessary, but masks are still recommended.

 Check our post about visiting the Pantheon for more information.